sashapoulain/SashaPoulain/README.md

-### Hi there 👋  my name is seyma but you can call me sasha
+### Hi there 👋  my name is seyma but you can call me sasha or front-end developer😄

 <!--
 **sashapoulain/SashaPoulain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.